Manage different app versions

 Note: The user-facing version number is not handled by EAS.
 Instead, we define that in the app store developer portals before submitting our production app for review.

-EAS Build can assist us in automating these values by utilizing the remote version resource.
-This feature automatically increments developer-facing values and keeps track of them whenever a new production release is made.
+By default, EAS Build assists in automating developer-facing values.
+It utilizes the remote version source to automatically increment developer-facing values whenever a new production release is made.

 eas.json